Foi Bonita a Festa

 For television she has produced "Laureano Barros, Rigorous Refuge" (2017) by Paulo Pinto and she is the author of the documentary "Truth or Consequence" (2017) about the Post-Truth era, both projects funded by the Portuguese Public Television - RTP.

-In contemporary art she produced the film Installations: “Vampires in Space” by Pedro Neves Marques, Official Portuguese Representation - Portugal Pavilion at the 59th Venice Biennale in 2022, and "The Bite" (2019) a commission of Pérez Art Museum in Miami, both by Pedro Neves Marques.
+In contemporary art she produced the film Installations: “Vampires in Space” by Isadora Neves Marques, Official Portuguese Representation - Portugal Pavilion at the 59th Venice Biennale in 2022, and "The Bite" (2019) a commission of Pérez Art Museum in Miami, both by Pedro Neves Marques.
 She produced the artist films by Mariana Silva "Zoomorphic Eye/Camera Trap" (2018) commissioned by Calouste Gulbenkian Foundation, and “Cyborg Wildlife" (in production) comissioned by Fundació La Caixa.
 She also produced the film installation "Catherine or 1786" (2017) by Francisca Manuel, curated by Walk and Talk in partnership with ARQUIPÉLAGO - Contemporary Arts Center, Azores.

 She has a Master in Communication Sciences - Information and Journalism from the University of Minho, with training in Documentary Workshops of the Ateliers Varan, France.
 She was a resident artist at UnionDocs - Center for Documentary Art in New York, with a grant from the Calouste Gulbenkian Foundation.
 As a Journalist she worked for LUSA News Agency, Rádio Clube Português, Barcelona Televisió, and is a collaborator of Mídia Ninja - Independent Narratives, Journalism and Action - from Brazil.

-Pedro Neves Marques is a film director, visual artist, and writer.
-Born in Lisbon, Portugal, they lived and worked in London, São Paulo and New York.
-Their short fiction film Becoming Male in the Middle Ages (2022) premiered at IFFR - International Film Festival Rotterdam, where it was awarded the Ammodo Tiger Short Award at the.
-Their previous short fiction The Bite (2019) premiered at the Toronto International Film Festival and was awarded prizes at Go Short Nijmegen, Short Waves, Sicilia Queer Festival, MixBrasil, and MIEEF.
-Their first short fiction film for cinema, Exterminator Seed (2017) premiered at IndieLisboa International Film Festival.
-Their short documentary Art and Hurt (2018) premiered at DocLisboa International Film Festival is streaming for free online.
+Her short fiction film “Becoming Male in the Middle Ages” (2022) premiered at IFFR - International Film Festival Rotterdam, where it was awarded the Ammodo Tiger Short Award.
+Her previous short fiction “The Bite” (2019) premiered at the Toronto International Film Festival and was awarded prizes at Go Short Nijmegen, Short Waves, Sicilia Queer Festival, MixBrasil, and MIEEF.
+Her first short fiction film, “Exterminator Seed” (2017), premiered at IndieLisboa International Film Festival.
+Her short documentary “Art and Hurt” (2018) premiered at DocLisboa International Film Festival is streaming for free online.

-Their artist films and artworks have been exhibited in contemporary art institutions globally to critical acclaim, including at Castello di Rivoli Museo d’Arte Contemporanea (Turin), High Line (NYC), CA2M (Madrid), CaixaForum (Barcelona), Pérez Art Museum of Miami (USA), Berardo Museum Collection (Lisbon), and e-flux (New York), as well as in art major art biennials and group shows such as the Liverpool Biennial, Gwangju Biennial, Beijing Inside Out Museum, Tate Modern Film, Serpentine Galleries, Museo Reina Sofia, Kadist Foundation, and Anthology Film Archives.
+Her artist films and artworks have been exhibited in contemporary art institutions globally to critical acclaim, including at Castello di Rivoli Museo d’Arte Contemporanea (Turin), High Line (NYC), CA2M (Madrid), CaixaForum (Barcelona), Pérez Art Museum of Miami (USA), Berardo Museum Collection (Lisbon), and e-flux (New York), as well as in art major art biennials and group shows such as the Liverpool Biennial, Gwangju Biennial, Beijing Inside Out Museum, Tate Modern Film, Serpentine Galleries, Museo Reina Sofia, Kadist Foundation, and Anthology Film Archives.

-Outside of cinema and the visual arts they founded the poetry press Pântano Books in 2020.
-They are the author of the poetry collection Sex as Care and Other Viral Poems (Pântano Books, 2020) and of short story collections such as Morrer na América (Abysmo and Kunsthalle Lissabon, 2017).
-They write regularly on art, cinema, and theory for magazines and publications internationally.
-They edited the anthologies The Forest and The School/ Where to Sit at the Dinner Table?
-(Archive Books, 2015) and YWY, Searching for a Character Between Future Worlds: Gender, Ecology, Science Fiction (Sternberg Press, 2022), and co-edited e-flux Journal special issue “Supercommunity” for the 56th Venice Art Biennale in 2015.
+In literature, she founded the poetry press Pântano Books in 2020, through which she published her poetry collection “Sex as Care and Other Viral Poems” (Pântano Books, 2020), and published several international poets.
+She is also the author of the short story collections such as “Morrer na América” (Abysmo and Kunsthalle Lissabon, 2017).
+She writes regularly on the relations between art, cinema, and theory, and edited the anthologies “The Forest and The School” (Archive Books, 2015) and “YWY, Searching for a Character Between Future Worlds: Gender, Ecology, Science Fiction” (Sternberg Press, 2022), as well co-edited a special issue of the reputed e-flux Journal for the 56th Venice Art Biennale in 2015.

 All Rights Reserved